 Review how the original concern was brought to the NRC’s attention.

-Working with your , simulate receiving an allegation and complete the required documentation to have the concern presented at an ARB meeting.
-Discuss with your a proposed inspection/review of the simulated allegation.
+Working with your Allegation Coordinator, simulate receiving an allegation and complete the required documentation to have the concern presented at an ARB meeting.
+Discuss with your Allegation Coordinator, a proposed inspection/review of the simulated allegation.

 Discuss with your supervisor the options available to the NRC to follow up on an allegation and the circumstances when each are appropriate.